 The Manoel Theatre

-The Manoel Theatre is a special place to visit.
+On your one day in Valletta, The Manoel Theatre is a special place to visit.
 Looking rather unassuming from the outside and located in one of the dustier streets of the city, it’s a very different story inside.

 Built in 1732 by Grand Master Antonio Manoel de Vilhena of the Order of St John, the theatre is one of the oldest in Europe.
 It regularly shows all kinds of performing arts from plays to opera that range from the classical to the contemporary.
 Thanks to reservoirs that run beneath, the theatre boasts sensitive acoustics that are believed to allow back row audience members hear the conductor turning the pages of their music.

 You may also enjoy: Things to do in Malta for a weekend break